cao-yu/Path-Following-for-Autonomous-Mobile-Robots-with-Deep-Reinforcement-Learning/README.md

 # Path-Following-for-Autonomous-Mobile-Robots-with-Deep-Reinforcement-Learning

-This repository contains the source code for the paper [“Path Following for Autonomous Mobile Robots with Deep Reinforcement Learning”](https://doi.org/10.3390/s24020561)).
+This repository contains the source code for the paper [Path Following for Autonomous Mobile Robots with Deep Reinforcement Learning](https://doi.org/10.3390/s24020561).